legal resources necessary to hold negligent facilities accountable.

 It was also noted that the facility had "failed to ensure physician's orders for pressure ulcer treatments were transferred to the current treatment record to ensure treatments were conducted as ordered."
 The nursing home also "failed to ensure recommendations for a change in treatment by the Registered Nurse (RN) Consultant were not implemented without permission of the Wound Clinic Physician, wound clinic appointments were not missed to assure physician evaluation and treatment orders for pressure ulcers and wound treatment supplies were available to all healing of pressure ulcers."

 If you believe your loved one was mistreated, neglected or abused as a resident at Barrow Creek Health and Rehab, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
+Our network of attorneys fights aggressively on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
 Our team of skilled elder resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement will postpone your need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.
 We offer all clients a "No Win/No-Fee" Guarantee.
 This promise ensures your family will owe us nothing if we cannot obtain compensation to recover your damages.
-Let our law firm start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
 All information you share with our law offices will remain confidential.